SSutherlandDeeBristol/youtube-dl-wrapper/README.md

     - Single click on `ffmpeg/bin` (`bin` for binaries, basically the actual executable files that will convert the video to audio.
 The Python interpreter will look for `ffmpeg/bin` in the `Path` to be able to carry out the conversion.)
     - Keep pressing `Okay` on each window until all windows are closed.

-## 3. Clone this repository or download as a zip and extract
+## 3. Download this repository

+Either clone or download as a zip and extract to a location of your choice.

 ## 4. Navigate to this project directory

+Navigate to wherever you extracted or cloned this repository:

 e.g. `cd C:\Users\Shared\Documents\Projects\youtube-dl-wrapper`